bgrins/ExpandingTextareas/README.md

 ## Options

-There aren't any options needed for this plugin.
+### `delay`
+    Throttle the number for calls - mircoseconds.

 If your textarea has certain attributes, the plugin will handle them gracefully.

 * `<textarea wrap=off></text>`: wrapping will not happen, but if a newline is entered the height will be updated.
 * `<textarea rows=10></text>`: The plugin respects the rows attribute, adjusting the clone's min height accordingly.